Spearin/fccw-docs/docs/FieldManuals/battlefield-primer/munitions.md

 ## Nuclear (NUKE)

-A nuclear warhead (Tactical Yields) devastates units and structures for several kilometers and leaves vast area radiation contaminated.
+A nuclear warhead (Tactical Yields) devastates units and structures for several kilometers and leaves a vast area radiation-contaminated.

 ## Persistent Chemical (PCHEM)